Is An Assignment For Benefit Of Creditors A Better Option For Struggling Businesses?

 If your answers to the above questions are “yes,” then assignment for benefit of creditors may be the best path for you.

 Looking For The Right Lawyer

-First, if your company is experiencing financial distress and is unable to pay its debts, then you want to seek advice from a business lawyer who thoroughly understands and is experienced in a range of options, including bankruptcy, business workouts, restructuring and insolvency, trust assignment, and assignment for benefit of creditors.
+First, if your company is experiencing financial distress and is unable to pay its debts, then you want to seek advice from a business lawyer who thoroughly understands and is experienced in a range of options, including bankruptcy, business workouts, restructuring and insolvency and assignments for benefit of creditors.
 Your attorney should be able to assess your present situation and review what options are available to you and which ones will be most helpful in alleviating the pressures of mounting debt.

 Always look for an attorney who is communicative, who will answer your questions clearly and completely, and who is able to provide you with timely service.
 Also, a lawyer who is a savvy negotiator can be a major help in dealing with creditors.